Technology Overview on Software Development for Battery Management Systems (BMS)

 - State-of-power (SOP)

-These characteristics can be crucial for some systems, but there is no explicit way to measure them.
-Alternatively, you can estimate them.
-The accuracy of the state estimation is essential for system reliability.
+These characteristics can be critical for some systems, but the problem is the lack of a single approach to their measurement.
+You need to choose an appropriate method since the accuracy of the state estimation is essential for system reliability.

 By developing BMS software with simulation, you can create a more accurate mathematical model used for battery state estimation.
 Our engineers build models using MATLAB, GNU Octave, and other simulation software.